 Energex is committed to ensuring that, where technically viable, Major Customer Connections (MCC) customers are able to connect to the network.
 A MCC process is available on our website which aligns with the connection processes in Chapters 5 and 5A of the NER.
 We have a dedicated Major Customer Team to support MCC.
-Information on the processes can be found at our website22.
+Information on the processes can be found at our website.

-The process generally applies to proposed connections where the intended Authorised Demand (AD) or load on our network exceeds 1,000kVA (1MVA) or where power usage is typically above 4GWh per annum at a single site.
+The process generally applies to proposed connections where the intended Authorised Demand (AD) or load on our network exceeds 1,000 kVA (1 MVA) at a single site.

-Energex also has clear processes for the connection of Embedded Generating systems, which applies to Embedded Generations of 30kVA and above.
+Energex also has clear processes for the connection of Embedded Generating systems, which applies to Embedded Generations of 30 kVA and above.
 The processes may vary depending on the size of the generating unit and whether the system is exporting into our network.
-These processes are also listed on our website23.
+These processes are also listed on our website.

 The connection of any MCC or Embedded Generating systems requires various levels of technical review.
-An assessment into the effect that the connection will have on existing planning and capacity limitations (including component capacity/ratings, voltage regulation limitations and protection limit encroachment, system stability and reliability, fault level impacts and the security criteria) is necessary to ensure that Energex continues to operate the network in a manner that ensures the adequate, economic, reliable and safe connection and supply of electricity to its customers.
+An assessment into the effect that the connection will have on existing planning and capacity limitations (including component capacity/ratings, voltage regulation limitations and protection limit encroachment, system stability and reliability, fault level impacts and the security criteria) is necessary to ensure that Energex continues to operate the network in a manner that ensures the adequate, economic, reliable, and safe connection and supply of electricity to its customers.